 As a patent prosecutor, James drafted and prosecuted patent applications in a variety of technological areas, including those involving the consumer goods, electrical, chemical, electromechanical and materials science arts.
 His technical knowledge in these fields is rooted in his strong physics background developed while obtaining his degree from the Florida State University.

 While pursuing his juris doctorate, James worked for Human Rights Quarterly, was the president of the Intellectual Property Law Society, the treasurer of the Intellectual Property society and the intellectual property representative to the Student Bar Association.

-James was honored by Best Lawyers in America© 2021 in the Best Lawyers: Ones to Watch edition in the areas of Intellectual Property Law, Litigation: Intellectual Property, and Patent Law.
+James was honored by Best Lawyers in America© in 2021 and 2022 in the Best Lawyers: Ones to Watch edition in the areas of Intellectual Property Law, Litigation: Intellectual Property, and Patent Law.

 - Concordia Pharmaceuticals Inc. v.
 Method Pharmaceuticals, LLC (W.D.
 Va.) [obtained jury verdict and treble damages for false advertising under the Lanham Act]